Alaska Hiking - Kenai to Denali, July 12-23, 2018

 inaccessible to predators, close to productive waters, and high enough

-that they can take to the air successfully.
+they can take to the air successfully.

 During the winter feeding season, they spend their time